fabfog/dxbox-docs/blog/2025-11-05-Your-App-Just-Got-An-Undo-Button-Adding-The-Memento-Pattern-To-use-less-react/index.md

   );
 };
 ```
 Of course this is a super-basic example.
-Go ahead and implement automatic setState on blur, with a debounce, or whatever you like!
+Go ahead and implement automatic saveState on blur, with a debounce, or whatever you like!

 ## Ready to Give Your Users an Undo Button?